-Perform the following steps to set up the software:
+Perform the following steps to set up the software for Windows 95.

 - 1. Insert the Link II for Windows installation diskette into a diskette drive (A: or B: as appropriate). - 2.
 Click Start. - 3.
 Click the Run menu option.
 The Run dialog box appears: